-Primary and secondary schools are adopting learning management systems and other technologies that enable educators to monitor student reading habits (e.g. did the student access/read the assigned eBook or online text?)
-As a result, school districts are co-opting librarians into surveillance regimes by adopting these types of technologies.
-Librarians need to advocate for protecting student library use in an age of ubiquitous data logging and surveillance technologies, including learning management systems.
+Primary and secondary schools are adopting learning management systems and other technologies that enable educators to monitor student reading habits (e.g. Did the student access/read the assigned eBook or online text?).
+Librarians need to advocate for protecting student intellectual freedom and privacy in an age of ubiquitous data logging and surveillance technologies, including learning management systems.

 Digital Literacy & Advocacy

-The Library Privacy Checklist for Students in K-12 Schools is intended to help libraries of all capacities take practical steps to implement the principles that are laid out in this guideline.
+The Library Privacy Checklist for Students in K-12 Schools is intended to help library staff take practical steps to implement the principles that are laid out in this guideline.
 Additional resources can be found on the Choose Privacy Every Day website.